ProgSoc/Constitution/CONSTITUTION.md

 ### 7.2.
 Annual General Meetings

 - 7.2.1.
-The Annual General Meeting shall be held in the month of October each year.
+The Annual General Meeting shall be held in either September or October of each year.

 - 7.2.2.
 The quorum at Annual General Meeting shall be fifty percent (50%) of members entitled to vote or fourteen (14) members entitled to vote whichever is lesser.